Antares-Network/CSSC-Bot/README.md

 **modules/persistance.py** - used for creating json files that need to be persisted.
 Currently, it keeps track of the IDs of the messages that the bot creates.
 This makes those messages accessable by the bot after it reboots.
 The message ID JSON file is stored at **json/msg_ids.json**.

 **modules/role_poll.py** - module for the role reaction polls.
 There are two, one for selecting a college year, and another for choosing an occupation at UWM.
-The role reaction poll options are represented by objects that extend `ReactionPoll`.
+The role reaction poll options are represented by objects that extend `ReactionPoll`. `ReactionPoll` is a custom base class, its purpose is to keep all reaction polls in the same format.
 The existing classes that extend it are `CollegeYearPoll` and `CollegeStaffPoll`.
 You can add a new reaction poll by creating a key, extending the `ReactionPoll` class, and editing the `polls` variable, like so:

 ```python